You are here

 - Acute Oral toxicity: Additional information on acute oral toxicity should be collected unless it can be shown that the disinfectant is unlikely to be used in a way that will cause it to contact the digestive tract.
 The information should relate to tests conducted at concentrations equivalent to those likely to be encountered in use.

 - Inhalation toxicity, skin irritation, sensitisation and eye irritation: Additional information on residue tests should be collected unless it can be shown that the disinfectants or their residues are unlikely to come into contact with skin, mucous membrane or eyes.
-The basic poisons related safety information is that which would satisfy the Poisons Standard or Material Safety Data Sheet (MSDS) requirements of the Worksafe Australia National Code for the labelling of workplace substances.
+The basic poisons related safety information is that which would satisfy the Poisons Standard or Material Safety Data Sheet (MSDS) requirements of the Safe Work Australia's Model Code of Practice: Labelling of workplace hazardous chemicals.

 - Environmental toxicity: Ecotoxicological information should be held for all listable disinfectants, according to the requirements outlined by any relevant state or federal environmental protection legislation.
 The information provided should be reflected in appropriate handling, storage, transport, use, disposal, waste management and neutralisation instructions.
 The potential for reuse or recycling should be considered whenever appropriate.